 Making them at home is a bit time consuming, but not difficult, and the end result is comfort food at it’s finest.
-Pot pies are one of my kids favorite dinners.
-Usually I make a large pot pie in a 9×13 pan, but I decide to change it up for St. Patrick’s day and make individual pot pies.
+Pot pies are one of my kids’ favorite dinners.
+Usually, I make a large pot pie in a 9×13 pan, but I decide to change it up for St. Patrick’s day and make individual pot pies.

 Chicken Pot Pie for St. Patrick’s Day

-- 1/3 cup butter
+- ⅓ cup butter

-- 1/3 cup flour
+- ⅓ cup flour

-- 1/3 cup chopped onion
+- ⅓ cup chopped onion

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

-- 1 3/4 cup chicken broth
+- 1 ¾ cup chicken broth

-- 1/3 cup milk
+- ⅓ cup milk

 - 2 cups cooked chicken

-- 1 cooked potato, diced
+- 1 cooked potato diced

-- 1/2 cup frozen peas
+- ½ cup frozen peas

-- 1/2 cup frozen carrots
+- ½ cup frozen carrots

-- 2 1/2 cup flour
+- 2 ½ cup flour

 - 1 teaspoon salt

-- 1/4 cup unsalted butter, chilled
+- ¼ cup unsalted butter chilled

-- 2/3 cup shortening, chilled (You get the flakiness from the shortening and the great taste from the butter)
+- ⅔ cup shortening chilled (You get the flakiness from the shortening and the great taste from the butter)

 - 5 to 6 tablespoons ice water

-Preheat oven to 425º.
+- Preheat oven to 425º.

-Heat butter over medium heat until melted.
+- Heat butter over medium heat until melted.
 Add onions and cook until tender, about 5 minutes.
 Whisk in flour, salt and pepper.
 Cook over low heat, stirring constantly until smooth and bubbly.

-Gradually stir in chicken broth and milk.
+- Gradually stir in chicken broth and milk.
 Heat to boiling and boil for 1 minute, stirring constantly.
 (Add more milk if it's too thick).

-Remove from heat and stir in chicken and vegetables.
+- Remove from heat and stir in chicken and vegetables.
 Pour into individual baking dishes and top with pie crust.
 Cook uncovered 30 to 35 minutes or until golden brown.
 Let cool a few minutes before eating.

-Combined flour and salt in a bowl.
+- Combined flour and salt in a bowl.
 Cut butter into small cubes.
 Cut butter and shortening into flour mixture until it resembles very coarse meal.
 Gradually add water.
 Divide in four equal pieces, form into round disks, and wrap in plastic.
 Chill for 30 minutes.

-On a floured surface, roll out each crust at least 1″ larger than baking dishes.
+- On a floured surface, roll out each crust at least 1" larger than baking dishes.